 These bacteria often infect your bloodstream, urinary tract, or surgical wounds.
 This infection typically occurs in people who are hospitalized.
 Enterococci infections may be treated with the antibiotic vancomycin, but VRE is resistant to this treatment.

 This type of infection is resistant to traditional staph infection antibiotics.
 MRSA infections typically occur on your skin.
 It’s most common in people in hospitals and those with weakened immune systems.

 This class of bacteria are resistant to a lot of other antibiotics.
 CRE infections typically occur in people in hospitals and who are on a mechanical ventilator or have indwelling catheters.

 The most important cause of antibiotic resistance is inappropriate use or overuse of antibiotics.
-As much as of antibiotic use is thought to be unnecessary.
-This is because antibiotics are often prescribed when they aren’t needed.
+As much as

 Several important steps can be taken to decrease inappropriate antibiotic use:

 - Take antibiotics only for bacterial infections.
 Don’t use antibiotics for conditions caused by viruses such as the common cold, flu, cough, or sore throat.

 - Take antibiotics as directed by your healthcare provider.
 Using the wrong dose, skipping doses, or taking it longer or shorter than directed might contribute to bacteria resistance.
 Even if you feel better after a few days, talk with your healthcare provider before discontinuing an antibiotic.